By WhatsApp

 Feature Gaps vs Competitors

-- 2GB file-sharing capabilities (available in Telegram)
+- Cloud-native multi-device architecture (available in Telegram)

 Key Takeaways